 The Conference Board

-Rebecca was previously a senior executive responsible, at various times, for talent acquisition, organizational learning, training, management and leadership development, employee engagement, performance management, executive assessment, coaching, organizational development, and succession planning at several marquis companies.
-She taught at Oxford and New York Universities and led a consulting practice for many years, offering leadership assessment and development services to Fortune 500 companies and top-tier professional services firms.
-She was named “Chief Learning Officer of the Year” by Chief Learning Officer magazine, and one of the “Top 100 People in Leadership Development” by Warren Bennis’s Leadership Excellence magazine.
+Rebecca was a senior executive responsible, at various times, for talent acquisition, organizational learning, training, management and leadership development, employee engagement, performance management, executive assessment, coaching, organizational development, and succession management at several leading companies.
+She taught at Oxford University and New York University and led a consulting practice for many years, offering leadership assessment and development services to Fortune 500 companies and top-tier professional services firms.
+She was named Chief Learning Officer of the Year; by Chief Learning Officer magazine and one of the “Top 100 People in Leadership Development; by Warren Bennis’s Leadership Excellence magazine.

 Rebecca serves as an executive coach, using the Marshall Goldsmith Stakeholder-Centered Coaching approach.
 She is a member of the Business Practices Council of the global accreditation association for business schools, The Association to Advance Collegiate Schools of Business (AACSB).
 She also serves on the advisory boards for New York University's program in higher education/business education at The Steinhardt School of Education and the University of Pennsylvania's executive program in work-based learning leadership.
 Rebecca received her doctorate from New York University.